Invalid email address

 How does content format type impact analytics?

-“I don’t usually recommend that brands focus on Reels or posts in feed until you have a well-established influencer marketing program, you’re hitting your groove, your goals, and you’re in a good place.”
+“I don’t usually recommend that brands focus on Reels or posts "in feed" until you have a well-established influencer marketing program, you’re hitting your groove, your goals, and you’re in a good place.”

 How to track and measure for analytics